memgraph/bluej/README.md

 ### Triggers

 In order for the visualization to work, Memgraph needs to have certain triggers stored.
-You can create the necessary triggers using the following query:
+You can create the necessary triggers using the following queries (each probably needs to be done separately):

 ```
 DROP TRIGGER nodeCreate;
+DROP TRIGGER relationshipCreate;

 CREATE TRIGGER nodeCreate ON () CREATE AFTER COMMIT EXECUTE
 UNWIND createdVertices AS createdNode
 RETURN visualization.create_node(createdNode);

+CREATE TRIGGER relationshipCreate ON --> CREATE AFTER COMMIT EXECUTE
+UNWIND createdEdges AS createdRelationship
+RETURN visualization.create_relationship(createdRelationship);
 ```

 ## Running